New Releases by William Nicholson

 Having been rejected by the Nomana--the revered warrior-monk order they long to join--sixteen-year-olds Seeker and Morning Star, along with a curious pirate named Wildman, attempt to prove that they are worthy of joining the community, after all.

-Wind on Fire Trilogy Book Two, The Slaves of the Mastery (mass market)
+Wind on Fire Trilogy Book Two, The: Slaves of Mastery

-Wind on Fire Trilogy Book Two, The Slaves of the Mastery (mass market)
+Wind on Fire Trilogy Book Two, The: Slaves of Mastery

 The Wind Singer